rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/2-2-summary-remarks.md

 Because of that, the embedding of a child order has the effect of reducing the amount of incomparable nodes.
 That is, the resulting tree will in general have fewer nodes for which no path can be formed such that it has these nodes as its endpoints.
-Based on that, the addition of a child order can be said to push (or stretch) a tree order towards a total order, which is why embedding a child order into the node order of a tree can be described as **a partial extension**.
+Based on that, the embedding of a child order can be said to push a tree order towards a total order, which is why embedding a child order into the node order of a tree can be described as **a partial extension**.

 Note that, the embedding of a child order will turn **leaf nodes**, which are no last child to a parent, into parent nodes.
-Because of that, the embedding of a child order will in general reduce the amount of leaf nodes that remain.
+Because of that, the embedding of a child order will reduce the amount of leaf nodes that remain.
 However, the embedding of a child order can not turn leaf nodes, which are the last child of a parent, into parent nodes.
-Consequently, these nodes (e.g. `ls` and/or `lc`) are the only candidates that may become leaf nodes in the resulting node order.
-The reduction in the amount of leaf nodes is therefore plays a part in reducing the amount of incomparable nodes.
+Consequently, these nodes (e.g. `ls` and/or `lc`) are the only candidates for leaf nodes in the resulting node order.
+Because of that, the reduction in the amount of leaf nodes contributes to reducing the amount of incomparable nodes.

 Note that the child order of an unordered doctree will be embedded as a set of **pre-determined edges**.
 That is, the embedding of the child order of a parent has no side effect on the embedding of the child order of another parent.
-Hence, the child orders of all parent nodes can be embedded in any order - i.e. no particular processing order is required.
+Hence, the child orders of all parent nodes can be embedded in any order, which is why no particular processing order is required.

 <!-- ======================================================================= -->
 # embedded suborders